ovh/docs/pages/web/domains/responsibility_model_domains/guide.es-us.md

 ---
-title: Responsibility sharing - Domain Name service
+title: Responsibility sharing - Domain Name service (EN)
 excerpt: "Shared responsibility between OVHcloud and the customer for the use of the Domain Name service"
 updated: 2023-08-21
 ---